klavinslab/aquaverse/docs/protocol_developer/operation.md

 which sets the status and saves the operation.
 Subsequent calls to `operations` can be filtered by doing `operations.running` or `operations.errored`.
-Note that table operations `operations.start_table...` described below default to running operations.
+Note that table operations `operations.start_table...` described below defaults to running operations.

 It is common to provide the owner of the operation some information about why you are setting their operation's status to "error".
 You can do this with something like